How To Use Cranberry Chutney? Let Us Count The Ways

 3. Cranberry Chutney For Quick and Easy Puff Pastry Appetizers

 Adding cranberry chutney to simple mini tartlet shells or puff pastry with brie cheese or cheddar is such an easy appetizer idea.
 By using store bought puff pastry you can make these appetizers in about 10-15 minutes.
-You can also make hot turkey cheddar puff pastry hand pies or sausage stuffing and cranberry chutney pastry rolls.
+You can also make hot turkey cheddar puff pastry hand pies, cranberry brie bites or sausage stuffing and cranberry chutney pastry rolls.

 4. Cranberry Chutney as a Salad Dressing Ingredient